AdamUWA/capstone/report-long.md

 | Baby-H-finding.pdf | 50 | 200.99 |
 | Nicholls-Diver-finding.pdf | 172 | 582.72 |

 _Table 1.
-OCR document preprocessing with chunking & serializing; times: seconds; system: Apple M3 (10 core) with GPU accelaration._
+OCR document preprocessing times with chunking & serializing.
+System: Apple M3 (10 core) with GPU accelaration._

-The system dependence of the pre-processing times highlights the...
+The system dependence of the pre-processing times highlights the requirement for security which is derived from the sensitive nature of the documents.
+The need for local execution and on device model hosting meant that the system...

 Benefits, limitations...